Andrew-Velox/Codeforces-Submission-Fetcher-Extension/README.md

 - **Auto README Generation**: Creates a markdown table with your accepted submissions
 - **Smart Filtering**: Only includes your latest accepted solution for each problem
-- **Problem Details**: Shows difficulty ratings, tags, and submission links
+- **Problem Details**: Shows difficulty ratings, tags, submission links and submission Time
 - **Easy Setup**: Just enter your Codeforces credentials once

 ---